miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

 always been an informal way for us to maintain ski-ready fitness, and transform it into a training program that truly mirrors the movements and skills used in skiing.

-We teamed up with our friends at the Professional Ski Instructors of Amarica® and U.S.
+We teamed up with our friends at the Professional Ski Instructors of America® and U.S.
 Ski and Snowboard to build out a program based on proven methods of training.
 The result is a series of videos and this companion guidebook.